Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 \paragraph{Implementation.} We used \code{PyTorch Pipe} as a building block, which has not yet been officially released at the time of writing of this paper.
 Hence, we used the developer version \code{1.8.0.dev20201219}.
 The BERT model definition, configuration, and related tokenizer are from \code{HuggingFace 3.5.0}.
 We implemented Vision Transformer using PyTorch by following its TensorFlow implementation.
 More details can be found in our source code.

 \paragraph{Models and Datasets.} Experiments employ two representative Transformers in CV and NLP: Vision Transformer (ViT) and BERT.
 ViT was run on an image classification task, initialized with pre-trained weights on ImageNet21K and fine-tuned on ImageNet and CIFAR-100.
-BERT was run on two tasks, text classification on the SST-2 dataset from the General Language Understanding Evaluation (GLUE) benchmark, and question answering on the SQuAD v1.1 Dataset (Stanford Question Answering) which is a collection of 100k crowdsourced question/answer pairs.
+BERT was run on two tasks, text classification on the SST-2 dataset from the General Language Understanding Evaluation (GLUE) benchmark, and question answering on the SQuAD v1.1 Dataset (Stanford Question Answering), which is a collection of 100k crowdsourced question/answer pairs.

 \paragraph{Training Schemes.} Given that large models normally would require thousands of GPU-days (\emph{e.g.}, GPT-3) if trained from scratch, fine-tuning downstream tasks using pre-trained models has become a trend in CV and NLP communities.
 Moreover, \autopipe\ is a complex training system that involves multiple core components.
-Thus, for the first version of \autopipe\ system development and algorithmic research, it is not cost-efficient to develop and evaluate from scratch using large-scale pretraining.
-Therefore, experiments presented in this section focuses on pre-trained models.
+Thus, for the first version of \autopipe\ system development and algorithmic research, it is not cost-efficient to develop and evaluate from scratch using large-scale pre-training.
+Therefore, the experiments presented in this section focuses on pre-trained models.
 Note that since the model architectures in pre-training and fine-tuning are the same, \code{PipeTransformer} can serve both.
 We discussed pre-training results in the Appendix.

 \paragraph{Baseline.} Experiments in this section compares \code{PipeTransformer} to the state-of-the-art framework, a hybrid scheme of \code{PyTorch Pipe} (PyTorch’s implementation of GPipe~\cite{gpipe}) and \code{PyTorch DDP}.
 Since this is the first paper that studies accelerating distributed training by freezing layers, there are no perfectly aligned counterpart solutions yet.

 \paragraph{Hyper-parameters.} Experiments use ViT-B/16 (12 transformer layers, $16 \times 16$ input patch size) for ImageNet and CIFAR-100, BERT-large-uncased (24 layers) for SQuAD 1.1, and BERT-base-uncased (12 layers) for SST-2.
-With \code{PipeTransformer}, ViT and BERT training can set the per-pipeline batch size to around 400 and 64 respectively.
+With \code{PipeTransformer}, ViT and BERT training can set the per-pipeline batch size to around 400 and 64, respectively.
 Other hyperparameters (e.g., epoch, learning rate) for all experiments are presented in Appendix.

 ## Overall Training Acceleration
 <p align="center">